| |

 Recycled Jar Option

-♻️You can also mix the salt in a recycled jar.
+You can also mix the salt in a recycled jar.

-First, pour the salt into a recycled jar.
-Next, add a few drops of food coloring.
 Then, shake the jar until the salt is coated evenly.
 You might have to open the jar and use a fork to break the clumps of salt apart.
 Close, shake, and repeat.
-Lastly, pour the salt onto a tray to only cover the bottom.
-Don’t pour too much salt since you want to see the bottom of the tray when tracing a line in salt with a finger.

 How do you make edible colored salt?

-Montessori Literacy
+Montessori Literacy | The Basics

 Montessori Phonetic Set CMAT